kucrut/wp-widget-attributes/readme.md

 ## Frequently Asked Questions ##

 ### Do I need to add code to my theme's `functions.php` file? ###
 No, you don't.
 This plugin just works(TM).
+However, you will need to add the style for the classes you use for your widgets.

 ### Is there any known bug? ###
 In short, maybe.
 If your theme or one of your plugins is replacing the default widget callback in a weird way, this plugin may not work.